Implementing contact angle boundary conditions for second-order Phase-Field models of wall-bounded multiphase flows: Definitions and governing equations

 Before coupling to the hydrodynamics, we need to first determine the actual mass transport governed by the newly developed second-order Phase-Field model Eq.(\ref{Eq Phase-Field contact}) and the mixture density Eq.(\ref{Eq Density}).
 For a clear presentation, we combine $\mathcal{L}$ and $L^w$, i.e., $L=\mathcal{L}+L^w$, in Eq.(\ref{Eq Phase-Field contact}), and obtain

 with the contact angle boundary condition Eq.(\ref{Eq Contact angle boundary}).
 Next, we apply the consistent formulation \citep{Huangetal2020CAC}:

+Here, $Q$ is the auxiliary variable of the consistent formulation.
 The consistent formulation Eq.(\ref{Eq Q}) relates the non-local term $L$ to a local conservative form.
+More details about the consistent formulation are available in its original work \citep{Huangetal2020CAC}, and not repeated here.
 Notice that the homogeneous Neumann boundary condition of $Q$ is obtained from Eq.(\ref{Eq Integral L}).
 After considering Eq.(\ref{Eq Phase-Field L}) and Eq.(\ref{Eq Q}), the newly proposed Phase-Field model Eq.(\ref{Eq Phase-Field contact}) is equivalent to

 where the Phase-Field flux $\mathbf{m}_\phi$ is

 Following the formulation in \citep{Huangetal2020N}, we can immediately obtain the consistent mass flux:

 which leads to the mass conservation equation: